 Price of a 20kW Solar System

 A good quality 20kW solar power system starts at a little under $20,000 fully installed.
-The 20kW Solaray System at Lindfield Bowling Club features 2 x 10kW Fronius Symo inverters (Made in Europe), and premium Trina Honey modules.
+The 20kW Solaray System at Lindfield Bowling Club features 2 x 10kW Fronius Symo inverters (Made in Europe), and premium Trina Half Cell modules.
 We also installed the array across two orientations, which helps spread the output of solar power across the day.

 It is important to note that with solar panels you generally get what you pay for, and most of our customers choose high-efficiency panels from manufacturers such as Trina Solar or LG Solar.
 LG Solar is leading the way in Australia with the new 365W module.